 First I planted a mix of cactus and agave in a special soil mix that my local independent garden center assures me is perfect for desert plants.
 Here’s the thing – I have NO IDEA what varieties of desert plants I have.
 It’s an experiment.
 I’m new.
 I’m clueless.
 I will learn.
 There will be dead plants, but I’ll figure it out.
 It’s important to ask your local independent garden center or horticultural expert for some advice on what soil works best in the area.

-Most of the plants temporary garden at my new home have been gifts from friends.
+Most of the plants’ temporary garden at my new home have been gifts from friends.
 I threw them in the pots a few weeks after I moved in.
 Of course, we’ll see if I can learn how to take care of them well in their new location.
-The view from my bedroom is of this glorious row of plant happiness reflecting in the blue pool and it makes me smile whenever I look out my window.
+The view from my bedroom is off this glorious row of plant happiness reflecting in the blue pool and it makes me smile whenever I look out my window.

 Utilize Art for Your Garden Containers

-I mixed and matched the Weathered Terracotta and Old Bronze from the garden containers I had at the old house and lined them along side my new swimming pool in this agave and cactus salute.
+I mixed and matched the Weathered Terracotta and Old Bronze from the garden containers I had at the old house and lined them alongside my new swimming pool in this agave and cactus salute.
 Below (from left to right) you see the result.

 - Delano Planter 26-Inch – Old Bronze

 - Madison Planter – 20″ Weathered Terracotta

 - Dorchester Square 18″ Planter – Weathered Terracotta

 - TruDrop Self-Watering System 20″ – Old Bronze

 - Festonada 18″ planter – Weathered Terracotta